 I basically followed the recipe I found for Pork Pot Stickers recipe at Epicurious.
 The recipe on this site is by Chef Ming Tsai and definitely is a great recipe!
 I used egg beaters instead of the egg.
 We aren't huge pork people here unless it's bacon, and that is a very rare treat in our home, so the venison worked really well for us in this recipe however, I feel that ground turkey would be great also.

-The most work with these pot stickers comes with the assembly.
+The most work with these Venison Pot Stickers comes with the assembly.
 Mixing the meat and cooking these are a snap.
-Its just a little time consuming putting them together - although it is not hard and well worth the effort!
+It's just a little time consuming putting them together - although it is not hard and well worth the effort!
 I'm very glad I tried these and I won't hesitate to make them again!